vernonclarke/SPNfinal/README.md

 In brief:

-* **YAML Environment File**: The file environment.yml is a YAML file commonly used in Conda
+* **YAML Environment File**: The file `environment.yml` is a YAML file commonly used in Conda

   This file specifies the dependencies and settings for a particular virtual environment.

-* **Environment Name** - name Key: In the environment.yml file, there is a key called name.
+* **Environment Name** - name Key: In the `environment.yml` file, there is a key called name.

   The value associated with this key is the name of the Conda environment to be created.

-  In this case, this name is 'neuron'.
+  In this case, this name is `neuron`.
 This is the name that will subsequently be used

   to refer to the environment when activating it or installing additional packages into it.

-* **Creating the Environment**: When the command 'conda env create -f environment.yml' is executed
+* **Creating the Environment**: When the command `conda env create -f environment.yml` is executed

-  Conda reads the environment.yml file and creates a new environment based on the specifications in that file.
+  Conda reads the `environment.yml` file and creates a new environment based on the specifications in that file.

-  The environment will have the name given by the name key in the YAML file i.e. 'neuron'.
+  The environment will have the name given by the name key in the YAML file i.e. `neuron`.

 * For setting up Conda (python package manager): https://conda.io/projects/conda/en/latest/user-guide/getting-started.html